Technology and education have their share of industry conferences (see this EdSurge “field guide” to some of edtech’s most prominent).

 In addition to speaking at industry gatherings, Frank has keynoted corporate large-group (such as Blackboard Transact’s annual conference) or small-group (such as Acer America’s Education Advisory Council) events with thoughtful, well-researched and engaging custom talks.

-A sampling of Frank’s recent industry speaking engagements:
+A sampling of Frank’s earlier industry speaking engagements:

 - Moderator and speaker at ATP’s 2014 Innovations in Testing conference in Scottsdale, AZ, about how digital credentials are evolving education and workforce environments (audio).

 - Host of the Software and Information Industry Association’s annual education division CODiE Awards in San Francisco from 2010 to 2014 (2014 video).

 - Keynote participant for the Association of American Publishers preK-12 Learning Group’s 2014 Content in Context conference in Washington, D.C., on open educational resources (audio).

 - Panelist at EdNET from 2012 to 2014 as part of the closing Catbird Seat analyst session (2014 video).